Oyster Bay, New York: Government

 The Town of Oyster Bay has a government comprising a town supervisor and a town council consisting of six members.
 Council members are elected on a town-wide basis, and there are no election districts within the town.
 Two other elected positions are town clerk and receiver of taxes.
 At one point, the town had its own police force, but it no longer does.

 In New York, a town is a major division within a county.
 Larger towns may contain a number of named incorporated villages that provides numerous local services to the village residents.
 Towns may contain named unincorporated hamlets, governed and administered by the town council.

 Villages (incorporated)

-The Town of Oyster Bay contains all or part of 20 incorporated villages:
+The Town of Oyster Bay contains all or part of the following incorporated villages: